 Our statement regarding the impact of the coronavirus outbreak.

-Wizz Air, the largest low fare - low cost airline in Central and Eastern Europe are to commence flights to the city of Katowice located in the South West of Poland in March 2016.
+Wizz Air, the largest low-cost airline in Central and Eastern Europe have announced that they are to commence flights from Liverpool John Lennon Airport (LJLA) to the Polish city of Lublin in May 2017.

-Katowice is recognised as a centre of culture, business and science and industry and flights are now on sale with fares from £24.49 one way and can be booked on www.wizzair.com
+Flights are now on sale with fares from £16.49 one way and can be booked on www.wizzair.com

 Loganair, Scotland’s Airline, has announced plans to take up the Liverpool to Isle of Man route formerly flown by Flybe.
 The service will operate between Liverpool and the Isle of Man up to 19 times per week initially, with plans to increase this to three times daily from the end of March.